-Sometimes it’s not necessary at all to find corporate discount codes; many car companies like Hertz make their best discount codes available online.
-(I usually find them right on the homepage.
-Interestingly enough, I always find the AAA codes to give me the best rates.)
-But other companies, like Avis, and special exceptions like one-way rentals can be slightly trickier.
+Sometimes it's not necessary at all to find corporate discount codes; many car companies like Hertz make their best discount codes available online.1 But for other companies, like Avis, and special situations like one-way rentals, it can be slightly trickier to find a deal.

 Opt for codes that don’t include insurance.

 First things first, do not use corporate rentals that include insurance.
 The best way to figure this out is to dig up what you can about the code.
 It’s good to know what you’re getting into.
 I previously covered this topic when talking about one-way car rental codes:

 ...the real reason why you don’t want insurance included is because if you get into an accident while you’re on the road, and you’re not eligible to use it, you could find yourself in a super, sticky mess.
 Codes that include no insurance are preferred, so you can use opt for your normal car insurance or for a credit card that has rental coverage.

 Imagine getting into an accident under a Citibank code and getting a letter from Citi asking what's up?
 Now, I don’t know how liable that's bound to happen but it sounds like it could be possibly called insurance fraud.

 Instead, it’s better to find a corporate discount code that doesn’t include insurance.
 It’s not worth the headache.